gajdipajti/mikrotik-certified-padawan/README.md

 * [VLAN Switch](./vlan-switch/) - using a hAP ac lite and wifi.
 The hardware offloading is preserved.
 * [Double CAPsMAN](./double-capsman/) - using a hAP ac lite running two CAPs managers a connecting CAP tunnels its traffic locally into VLANs.
+* [4to4](./4to4/) - The idea is to do a pseudo-static ipv4 to ipv4 translation.
+Every port can give only one IP.
+Two versions: with netmap, with routes.

 ### Tools to use